sarakapasi/sarakapasi.github.io/_portfolio/4-fa20-ISEF-portfolio.md

 ---
 title: "Fall 2020 ISEF Project - Type 2 Diabetes and Ulcerative Colitis: Shared Gut Microbiome Dysbiosis, a Biomarker for Colorectal Cancer"
 excerpt: "Computational project done as part of iResearch Institute, focusing on identifying microbial biomarkers shared across diseases datasets.
 My first exposure to the world of microbial sequencing and analysis.
+I also received recognition from the US Patent and Trademark Office through an ISEF Special Award.
 <br/><img src='/images/ISEF_layout.png'>"
 collection: portfolio
 ---